jneen/parsimmon/README.md

     of `anotherParser`.
 NB: the result of `parser` here is ignored.
   - `parser.map(function(result) { return anotherResult; })`:
     transforms the output of `parser` with the given function.
-  - `parser.seqMap(parser1, parser2, ..., function(result1, result2, ...) { return anotherResult; })`:
-    matches all parsers sequentially, passing their results to the callback at the end, returning its value.
-Works like `seq` and `map` combined but without any arrays.
   - `parser.skip(otherParser)`
     expects `otherParser` after `parser`, but preserves the yield value of `parser`.